 The Bermondsey and Rotherhithe areas where Bede has its two buildings are part of the London Borough of Southwark.
 They contain some of the most disadvantaged neighbourhoods in the country existing alongside some of the most prosperous in London.
 The 2015 Index for Multiple Deprivation for England identified some neighbourhoods close to Bede as being amongst the 10% most deprived in England.
 Public Health England's March 2016 report on Child Health in Southwark notes that child poverty in the borough is worse than the England average, with over 27% of children aged under 16 living in poverty.
 The figure is higher for the parliamentary constituency of Bermondsey and Old Southwark, within which Bede is located.
-The Campaign to End Child Poverty's 2018 report identifies that, after housing costs are taken into account, over 38% of children under 16 in our parliamentary constituency are living in poverty.
+The Campaign to End Child Poverty's May 2019 report identifies that, after housing costs are taken into account, over 44% of children under 16 in our parliamentary constituency are living in poverty.
+This is up from 38% in January 2018.